jfbette/cloudconcerns/scenarios/dataleakage/cloudtrail/data-exfiltration-through-cloudtrail.md

 These constraints limit the throughput of data leakage significantly.

 This technique is suited for limited leakage of high-value data.

+### Detection/Stealth
+#### Vulnerability Detection

+Can' be detected at the Cloud control plane level.
+It only involve data plane.

+#### Leakage Detection

+Detection on data plane is possible if you control all network flows going to the internet using an Internet proxy.
+TLS inspection of network flows must be configured.

+Several detection pattern could be deployed, base on the Internet proxy logs :
+- huge amount on request with abnormal request size.
+- strange format on http headers, here the User-Agent header. look for base64, high entropy data, ...

 ## Mitigations